kwende/cpython-profiled/README.rst

 1. Clone this repo.
 2. `git checkout v3.8.0-perf`
 3. Open Visual Studio 2022 installer.
-4. Update Visual Studio 2022 from the installer.
+4. Update Visual Studio 2022 from the installer (if prompted).
-5. Open the installer, and select the "Python Development" workload; making sure it's checked.
+5. With the installer open find the "Python Development" workload and make sure it's checked.
-6. Additionally, check "Python native development tools".
+6. Additionally, check "Python native development tools" (will appear on the right-hand side of the installer after selecting the "Python Development" workload),
-7. Finally, select "MSVC v140" from the "Individual Components".
-Install all.
+7. Finally, search for and select "MSVC v140" from the "Individual Components".
+8. Install all.
-8. Drop to command line. `cd cpython-profiled/PCBuild`.
+9. Drop to command line. `cd ...../cpython-profiled/PCBuild`.
-9. Run `./build.bat`.
+10. Run `./build.bat` from the PCBuild folder.
-10. Subsequent builds can be done from Visual Studio as `./build.bat` properly sets up initial environment variables.
+11. Subsequent builds can be done from Visual Studio.
+First build must use `./build.bat` as it properly sets up initial environment variables.

 This is Python version 3.13.0 alpha 0